xm83/FaceClassifier/README.md

 from [this link](https://drive.google.com/file/d/1Fz2pU_p6Vb61GzMGVIVc6nj4f8p8F7MG/view?usp=sharing) and place it in the /face_detection directory.

-   > The data is provided as a [numpy npz file](https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.savez.html).
+   > The data is in the format of [numpy npz file](https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.savez.html).
 The .npz file format is a zipped archive of files named after the variables they contain.
    The archive is not compressed and each file in the archive contains one variable in .npy format.

 2. Run /face_detection/train_face_detection.py and load the training data with the following command: